 ADA Related Disabilities:

-Contact the front office and speak with Kristen or Cary if special consideration is needed to attend any public meeting for disability related accommodations or aide is needed.
+Contact the front office and speak with a Staff Member if special consideration is needed to attend any public meeting for disability related accommodations or aide is needed.
 Please give 72 hours - notice prior to the meeting to allow staff to meet your requests appropriately.

 “This District is an Equal Opportunity Provider”